viktor-ferenczi/se-dotnet-server/README.md

 and can break the code anywhere if you run a `Debug` build.

 **Prototyping plugins** by directly changing the game's source code.
-Once it works and tested, it can be turned into a plugin usable on Plugin Loader.
-Combined with publicizer support (yet to be accepted to PL) it can be a powerful way to develop new plugins.
+Once it works and tested, it can be turned into a Torch plugin.
+Combined with publicizer support it would be a powerful way to develop new plugins.

 **Server hosting** with better performance, especially if you want to make custom code changes which are not available via plugins.